 Globalization, economic crisis, layoffs: Secure jobs with good pay are no longer normal.
 Nowadays, job-starters have a hard time finding jobs.
 No wonder many people want to know how to find a safe job.
 But predictions go well in the pants.

 How do we know today what job will be needed tomorrow?
 Yesterday I attended a discussion on the webinale.
-An opinion in which all the discussants agreed: The development of the last few years has been as rapid as no one before 10 years imagine could.
-Any training we did or did before 10 years without learning would be worthless today.
+An opinion in which all the discussants agreed: The development of the last few years went so fast that no one could imagine before 10 years.
+Any training we did or would have done before 10, without learning, would be worthless today.

 In this context, we would like to hear a lot of the experts, who would be able to visit us soon due to the demographic change.
 But caution is advised whether this is really true or not even as a targeted fairytale turns out, as many of our readers think.